 It’s important to ask the person whether they wish to be buried or cremated.
 Some folk even create an Order of Service for the funeral that includes who they want to sing or take a Bible reading.

-It’s also possible for people to pay for funeral plans covering all the expenses in advance.
-There are also websites that let people choose the type of cremation urn.
-People choose from such elements as wood or metal and even upload the wording for the engraving online.
+It’s also possible for people to pay for funeral plans that cover all the expenses in advance.
+There are also websites that let people choose the type of cremation urn they want.
+People choose from such elements as wood or metal, and even upload the wording for the engraving online.

 FINALIZE THE ESTATE PLANNING

-Whilst such things can be done without legal assistance, Estate Planning Attorneys can be beneficial for more complex will creation.
-They can advise on such things as wealth distribution and multi-generational planning and if part of the estate is to be put under a trust or to be given to charity.
+While such things can be done without legal assistance, estate planning attorneys can be beneficial for more complex will creation.
+They can advise on such things as wealth distribution and multi-generational planning and whether part of the estate is to be put under a trust or to be given to charity.
 It may be that there are minors who will need legal guardians when the parent passes away, and this can also be incorporated into the will.